 Facilitating a period of supervision

-During the period of supervision, the doctor should not be on night time or on call duties.
-They may however wish to perform these duties with appropriate supervision.
+During the period of supervision, the doctor should not be on night time or on-call duties; however, they may wish to perform these duties with appropriate supervision.

-Where possible the experiences should optimise the chances for doctor to regain surgical skills under supervision and should start off with simpler procedures to build confidence.
+Where possible, the experiences should optimise the chances for the doctor to regain surgical skills under supervision and should start off with simpler procedures to build confidence.

-Depending on the level of the doctor, a ‘buddy’ system may be appropriate, i.e. pairing the doctor with either a more senior colleague or Consultant during the period of supervision.
+Depending on the experience of the doctor, a ‘buddy’ system may be appropriate, i.e. pairing the doctor with either a colleague who is at similar level or more experienced than them during the period of supervision.
+SAS doctors should connect with their local SAS tutor and/or SAS advocate if available.

 During the period of supervision, the doctor should undertake the appropriate Workplace-Based Assessments (WPBAs) to ensure formal feedback and assessment of progress.

-A formal review of progress should take place after completion of the period of supervision where the doctor should present evidence (through WPBAs and previously agreed assessments and reflection) of readiness to return to usual clinical duties.
-If this is not felt to be the case, an extension to the period of supervision should be discussed and arranged.
+A formal review of progress should take place after completion of the period of supervision.
+The doctor should present evidence (through WPBAs and previously agreed assessments and reflection) of readiness to return to usual clinical duties to the named supervisor.
+If either party feels that the returning doctor is not ready, an extension of the supervision period should be discussed and arranged.

 It is important that even after a doctor has returned to normal clinical duties ongoing support is still available, e.g. through formal/informal mentorship.

-If funding the supernumerary period is problematic, one option would be to encourage the doctor (if returning from parental leave) to use their Keeping in Touch (KIT) days or Shared Parental Leave in Touch (SPLIT) days in the weeks preceding their return date to enable a period of supervision.
+You may wish to encourage the doctor (if returning from parental leave) to use their Keeping in Touch (KIT) or Shared Parental Leave in Touch (SPLIT) days in the weeks before their return date to enable a period of supervision if funding the supernumerary period presents a challenge.
+For doctors enrolled in training, these days are usually funded by NHS England through the SuppoRTT programme.